Sterling Energy PLC - Interim Management Statement

 • Adjusted Earnings before Interest, Tax, Depreciation and Amortisation and Exploration Expense ('EBITDAX') loss for the Group of

 • Loss after tax of

 • Net cash (zero debt) to the Group as at

-• Continued mandate to execute M&A driven transformational growth at both corporate and asset levels.
+• Continued mandate to execute M&A driven transformational growth (both corporate and at the asset level).

-The primary focus of the Company over the last 18 months has been to continue to originate, conduct full due diligence and ultimately execute transformative growth driven M&A projects in North Africa and the Middle East.
+The primary focus of the Company has been to continue to originate, conduct full due diligence and ultimately execute transformative growth driven M&A projects.
 The Company remains confident that it can identify and source the right asset led or corporate solution to drive growth and shareholder value in the near term.

-The Company continues to reduce the Group's administrative expenses in reaction to external market conditions and the business drivers.
-These efforts have, year on year, further reduced the Group's wages and salary expenses by ca.31%.
-As a result of continued focus on cost saving initiatives, Q3 2017 year to date total administrative expenses (excluding recharges) are forecast to be ca.26% lower than the corresponding period in 2016.
+The Company continues it's efforts to reduce the Group's administrative expenses in reaction to external market conditions.
+These efforts have, year on year, reduced the Group's wages and salary expenses by ca. 38%.
+As a result, Q1 2017 administrative expenses (excluding recharges) are ca. 33% lower than in Q1 2016 (based on current work programme and budget assumptions).

-Looking forward, we continue in our efforts on limiting liability exposure on the Chinguetti A&D project, delivering on our remaining asset, optimising our overheads and most importantly pursuing and ultimately executing on transformative growth projects for the Company and its shareholders.
+Looking forward, we will persist in our efforts on limiting liability exposure on Chinguetti, delivering on our current portfolio and pursuing transformative growth projects for the Company and it's shareholders.

 Chinguetti oil field (ca. 9.5% of cumulative production through the Funding Agreement and a 6% Royalty Agreement derived from Premier's WI).